-Investigation means the process used to determine the causal and contributing factors of an accident, incident, or hazard, for the purpose of preventing recurrence and mitigating risk.
+Investigation means the process used to determine the causal and contributing factors of a safety event or hazard, for the purpose of preventing recurrence and mitigating safety risk.

 Mainline means all tracks used for the purpose of the movement of passengers on rail transit vehicles.
 Mainline does not include storage tracks, yard tracks or other tracks used for the purpose of storage.